Eric Sall "Deluge 3", oil, acrylic and pastel on canvas, 60" x 72", 2018

 Sall is constantly on the move.
 Throughout the past decade and a half as a visual artist he has moved his studio over a dozen times for various opportunities that have supported his painting career, each time absorbing a sense of place from the last.
 Kansas City is where he honed his studio practice and continues to be an important city in both his personal and professional life.
 Other places that have shaped his work and life are in New Mexico, Virginia, New York, Iowa, and South Dakota.

 Sall currently resides in Tulsa, Oklahoma with his wife (artist Rachel Hayes) and their children Wyatt and Shea.
+In December, 2019, Eric will have an exhibition at the Philbrook Museum of Art in Tulsa.
 Together as a family they collect tapestries, rugs, records, plants, chairs, and doors, amongst many other things.
 Eric's website is here.

 Eric's most recent exhibition in Kansas City is reviewed here by Elisabeth Kirsch: KC Studio